federicogarzarelli/portfolio-allocation/README.md

 - [ ] Define the bonds proxy based on yields
 - [ ] Create a small function to emulate leverage
 - [ ] Scan galaxy of assets that are uncorrelated by buckets and save them
+- [ ] Create a script to create and execute orders on IBKR